RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Related Work

-Recently, LLMs such as ChatGPT and DeepSeek have demonstrated exceptional capabilities in natural language understanding, code generation, math problem solving, and human-like text generation~\cite{chang2024survey}.
-Some studies also demonstrate their potential in the signal processing (SP) task.
+Recently, PLMs such as GPT2 and LLaMA2 have demonstrated exceptional capabilities in sequential signal processing and wireless communication tasks.
 For example, Zhou \textit{et al.}~\cite{zhou2023one} propose a unified time series analysis framework by fine-tuning frozen GPT2~\cite{radford2019language} and achieving SOTA performance on various datasets.
 Liu \textit{et al.}~\cite{liu2024llm4cp} propose a GPT2-empowered channel prediction framework to improve prediction accuracy.
-Sheng~\textit{et al.}~\cite{sheng2024beam} utilize the GPT2 model to develop an effective and robust beam prediction method.
-Zheng and Dai~\cite{zheng2024large} propose a multi-task LLM framework to satisfy the requirements of different wireless communication tasks.
-IOT-LLM and Penetrative AI~\cite{an2024iot,xu2024penetrative} directly utilize raw signal data as input and chain of thought prompts for reasoning on the Internet of Things (IOT) tasks.
-However, recent studies~\cite{tan2024language} have raised concerns about the universal applicability of LLM in signal processing tasks.
-LLM-based approaches do not always deliver significant performance improvements, implying that their pre-trained parameters sometimes fail to transfer to downstream tasks.
-In marine radar target detection under low SCR conditions, directly fine-tuning a pre-trained LLM often leads to severe overfitting issues, limiting its parameter transfer capability.
-We counteract this shortfall with a preference-aware loss through selectively training on useful feature patches.
+Sheng~\textit{et al.}~\cite{sheng2025beam} utilize the GPT2 model to develop an effective and robust beam prediction method.
+Zheng and Dai~\cite{zheng2025large} propose a multi-task PLM framework to satisfy the requirements of different wireless communication tasks.
+IOT-LLM~\cite{an2025iot} directly utilize raw signal data as input and chain of thought prompts for reasoning on the Internet of Things (IOT) tasks.

+However, none of these models are specifically devised for radar signal processing applications.
+In fact, recent studies~\cite{tan2024language} have raised significant concerns regarding the universal applicability and direct transferability of PLMs to various signal processing tasks.
+PLM-based approaches do not always deliver significant performance improvements, implying that their pre-trained parameters sometimes fail to transfer to downstream tasks.
+Especially, in marine radar target detection under low SCR conditions, directly fine-tuning a PLM often leads to severe overfitting issues, limiting its parameter transfer capability.
+To mitigate this limitation, we introduce a preference-aware loss that selectively trains on informative feature patches.